Schenkerian analysis: Europe before World War II

 Schenker himself mentioned in a letter of 1927 to his student Felix-Eberhard von Cube that his ideas continued "to be felt more widely: Edinburgh [with John Petrie Dunn], (also New York [probably with George Wedge]), Leipzig [with Reinhard Oppel], Stuttgart [with Herman Roth], Vienna (myself and [Hans] Weisse), [Otto] Vrieslander in Munich […], yourself [von Cube] in Duisburg, and [August] Halm [in Wickersdorf, Thuringia]."
 Von Cube, with Moritz Violin, another of Schenker's students, founded the Schenker Institut in Hamburg in 1931.
-Oswald Jonas published Das Wesen des musikalischen Kunstwerkes in 1932, and Felix Salzer Sinn und Wesen des Abendländischen Mehrstimmigkeits in 1935, both based on Schenkerian concepts.
+Oswald Jonas published Das Wesen des musikalischen Kunstwerkes in 1932, and Felix Salzer Sinn und Wesen der abendländischen Mehrstimmigkeit in 1935, both based on Schenkerian concepts.
 Oswald Jonas and Felix Salzer founded and edited together the short-lived Schenkerian journal Der Dreiklang (Vienna, 1937–1938).

 World War II brought European studies to a halt.
 Schenker's publications were placed under Nazi ban and some were confiscated by the Gestapo.
 It is in the United States that Schenkerian analysis knew its first important developments.
 This history has been contextualized by comments on both sides of the Atlantic, notably by Martin Eybl and Philip A. Ewell.